-Eclectus Parrots are basically from the Eclectus Roratus species that comes under Eclectus genus.
-They are predominantly endemic to the Solomon Islands, north-eastern Australia, New Guinea, Sumba and the nearby islands.
+Eclectus Parrots are basically from the Eclectus Roratus species that come under the Eclectus genus.
+They are predominantly endemic to the Solomon Islands, north-eastern Australia, New Guinea, Sumba, and the nearby islands.
 The male bird is very much different in appearance from the female bird.
-The colorful feathers of these birds are used for decorative purpose by the natives of Guinea.
+The colorful feathers of these birds are used for decorative purposes by the natives of Guinea.

 The Eclectus Parrots are short-tailed and stocky birds that grow about 14 inches in length, and weigh around 430 to 500 gm.
 It has a wingspan of 2 to 2 ½ feet.
 There is a great sexual dimorphism as seen in the in the plumage colors.
 The male bird possesses a bright green plumage with a splash of yellow shade on the head.
 It also has red flanks, coverts under the wings and blue colored primaries.
 The tail is green in color with fine bands of yellow shade.
 The edge part of the tail displays a blue shade, and the under portion of the tail is creamy yellow in color.
 The female is entirely different in appearance; it basically has a red plumage, and has darker hues on the back and wings.
 The coverts under the wings and the mantle has a dark purple shade, and the edge of the tail has a mauve-blue color.
 The tail edge has a yellowish- orange shade, and the under portion of the tail has a combination of yellow and orange color.
 They have a lifespan of around 40 years in the wild, and 80 years in captivity.